 What happens if you work around mold?

-There are several symptoms that can be attributed to having been exposed to high levels of molds in your home or workplace, including:
+When there’s mold in the workplace, there are several symptoms that can be attributed to having been exposed to high levels of it, including:

 In addition to the above list, it’s important for those who have been around certain types of mold in their work environment not to ignore any strange physical changes they may be experiencing such as: